lbryio/spee.ch/README.md

 # Spee.ch
 Spee.ch is a web app that reads and publishes images and videos to and from the [LBRY](https://lbry.io/) blockchain.

-## how to run this repository locally
+## How to run this repository locally
 * start mysql
 	* install mysql
 	* create a database called `lbry`